NWoolridge/NeuronBuild/README.md

 A script to import Neuromorpho data into 3D apps like Cinema 4D

+The current working version is 1.5.
+Version 1.6 is experimental, and not yet fully functional.

 NeuronBuild | Nick Woolridge | 2013 | n.woolridge@utoronto.ca
 version date: March 11 2013